 Salisbury City Council governs the Salisbury Transit System.
 Since the 1970's, the City has provided transit service in the cities of Salisbury, Spencer, and East Spencer.
 The Salisbury Transit Department is responsible for all transit services in the City.
-The City provides the fixed-route bus transit service and enters into a contract with Rowan County to provide ADA complementary paratransit service.
-The ADA complementary paratransit service is operated, and buses are maintained, by MV Transit, a private contractor.
-The transit service area population is approximately 35,415 persons.
+The City provides the fixed-route bus transit service and the ADA complementary paratransit service.
+The transit service area population is approximately 38,637 persons.